ppy/osu-wiki/news/2021-01-15-beatmap-spotlights-season-3-winter-2021.md

 You can check the finalized leaderboard for the previous season [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vQ0_p56oQ2FcpYQoVKSZVhvFR7hX3tX7l0nUpCqlvTmBIEyDh0RdzjIg6WbjXTTtiA5-E4bd0aLxAV8/pubhtml
 ).

-The Winter Season 2021 ledaerboard will be to be found on the [Beatmap Spotlights](/wiki/Beatmap_Spotlights) wiki article once first batch of lobbies conclude.
+The Winter Season 2021 leaderboard will be to be found on the [Beatmap Spotlights](/wiki/Beatmap_Spotlights) wiki article once the first batch of lobbies conclude.

 ## Rewards